 The procedures for all students using testing accommodations through Disabled Students Programs and Services (DSPS) are as follows:

-MAKE AN APPOINTMENT: Qualified students with a disability are asked to make an appointment a minimum of three working days prior to the date of the exam.
-DSPS will continue to allow testing on demand as space and resources are available.
-However, we cannot guarantee that an appropriate facility will be available for “walk-in” testing.
+MAKE AN APPOINTMENT: Qualified students with a disability are required to make an appointment a minimum of 3 business days prior to the date of the exam.
+DSPS will continue to allow testing as space and resources are available.

-EXTRA TIME: For students who receive extended time and a distraction reduced environment only on their exams, time and one-half is the general standard that is provided.
+EXTRA TIME: For students who receive extended time and a distraction reduced environment for exams, time and one-half is the general standard that is provided.
 In some cases, double time is allowed.
 Each request is evaluated individually by a DSPS Specialist based upon the educational limitations presented by a professionally verified disability.
-Additional assistance is NOT provided to students receiving extra time only.

 TEST SECURITY: The security and integrity of your exam is a fundamental priority for DSPS staff.
-Students take exams under staff supervision with all backpacks, purses, and any unauthorized materials or electronics (cell phones, pagers, etc.) secured in locked cabinets.
-Electronic video surveillance will also enhance DSPS security measures once that capability is obtained.
+Students take exams under DSPS staff supervision with all backpacks, purses, and any unauthorized materials or electronics (cell phones, smart watches, ipads, laptops etc.) secured in locked cabinets.

 SCHEDULING: Students are encouraged to take exams on the same day and time as their class.
 However, with extra-time considerations this may not be possible.
-In those instances arrangements are made as close as possible to the regularly scheduled day and time.
+In those instances arrangements must be approved by instructors and are made as close as possible to the regularly scheduled day and time.

-ACADEMIC HONESTY: Any violations of the Rio Hondo College Code of Conduct including cheating, plagiarism or any other acts of academic dishonesty will be reported to the Dean of Student Life and the instructor will be notified.
+ACADEMIC HONESTY: Any violations of the Rio Hondo College Code of Conduct including cheating, plagiarism or any other acts of academic dishonesty will be reported to the Executive Dean of Student Affairs and Equity, and your instructor will be notified.
 These actions may be considered an abuse of DSPS services and may result in a suspension of DSPS services.
+See: Student Conduct Violations